-The Director of Campus Safety, or in his absence, the on-duty Campus Safety Officer will activate the Crisis Communication Plan and activate the University Incident Command Center, if warranted.
+The Chief of Parkview Security/Police, the Director of University Safety, or in his or her absence, the on-duty Campus Security Officer will activate the Crisis Communication Plan and activate the University Incident Command Center, if warranted.

 The University will follow these guidelines to respond quickly to handle any crisis or emergency, as well as to inform the public about the crisis.